Chapter

 What does John 9:28 mean?

 In an earlier argument, Jesus pointed out that His religious critics claimed to be followers of Moses, yet failed to act accordingly (John 5:39–47).
 When Jesus healed a man who had been born blind (John 9:1–7), these same scribes and Pharisees insisted that the miracle was a fraud.
-They rejected Jesus as a sinner (John 9:24), questioned the healed man (John 9:13), and his parents (John 9:18), before bringing the beggar back for a second round of interrogation.
-There, the man pointed out that he'd already answered their questions, and sarcastically asked if they'd changed their minds and decided to follow Jesus (John 9:27).
+They rejected Jesus as a sinner (John 9:16, 24), questioned the healed man (John 9:13), questioned his parents (John 9:18), and brought the beggar back for a second round of interrogation.
+There, the man pointed out that he'd already answered their questions and sarcastically asked if they'd changed their minds and decided to follow Jesus (John 9:27).

-As they did in conversations with Jesus, the scribes and Pharisees respond to challenges with anger and insults (John 8:41, 48).
+As they did in earlier conversations with Jesus, the scribes and Pharisees respond to these challenges with anger and insults (John 8:41, 48).
 This verse uses the Greek term loidorēo, which means to "rail at or heap abuses on."
+This is not an off-hand comment.
 In this context, it's an act of verbal abuse.
 For pointing out their prejudice, the once-blind beggar has earned hatred and anger from these educated men.

 Expand